ArthurGareginyan/my-custom-styles/readme.txt

 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-EASILY and SAFELY add your custom styles (CSS) to WordPress website's header.
+Easily and safely add your custom styles (CSS) to WordPress website's header.

 == Description ==
-An easy to use WordPress plugin that gives you the ability to EASILY and SAFELY add your custom styles (CSS) to WordPress website's header.
+An easy to use WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS) to WordPress website's header.

 No need anymore to editing a files of your theme and/or plugins for to add custom styles (CSS).
 Just add your CSS code in the field on the plugin page and this plugin will do the rest for you.
 It's really useful in case of any theme/plugin update, because your custom styles (CSS) would never be overwritten!